 Fight Crime: Invest in Kids is a national, nonpartisan, anti-crime organization of over 5,000 law enforcement leaders and crime survivors.
-Our sheriffs, police chiefs, prosecutors, and crime survivors, armed with research, make the case for investments in evidence-based programs and policies that can cut crime and put kids on the path to success.
+Our sheriffs, police chiefs, prosecutors, and crime victims, armed with research, make the case for investments in evidence-based programs and policies that can cut crime and put kids on the path to productive lives.

-Our members know firsthand that one of the most effective ways to prevent crime is to provide young people with a foundation for success from their earliest years.
-From birth through high school, children need strong parents and effective programs and supports to grow up to reach their potential.
-The approaches listed below, based on the latest research about what really works, can make all of us safer.
+Our members know firsthand that there are several critical moments during a child's life that can lead him or her down a path of crime.
+From birth through high school, children-particularly children from disadvantaged families-need strong parents and effective programs and supports to grow up to be good neighbors and responsible adults.
+While we cannot prevent every violent act, the approaches listed below, based on the latest research about what really works, can make all of us safer.